kjkubik/Mission-to-Mars/README.md

 Web Scraping using BeautifulSoup, Splinter, MongoDB, Flask, HTML, CSS, ChromeDriverManager, Chrome Developer Tools, Python

 ## Purpose
-In this module we create an automated web scrapping app using various tools to scrap the data from several Mars websites, store the data in MongoDB, and display the data as a web page.
+In this module we create an automated web scrapping app using various tools to scrape the data from several Mars websites, store the data in MongoDB, and display the data as a web page.

 scraping.py is the script used to scrap data from Mars websites.
 The main steps for doing so are: